villert/Deep-Dig/README.md

 - Hire managers to automate worker purchasing.

-- Ascend once you have 20M lifetime ore â€” reset everything for a permanent multiplier.
+- Ascend once you have 20M lifetime ore reset everything for a permanent multiplier.

 - Spend shards in the Shard Forge for permanent bonuses that survive ascension.